 The US version of NBC’s sitcom “The Office” was on the air for eight years.
 In that time, a lot of things changed at Dunder Mifflin.
 Jim and Pam got married, the Scranton branch escaped redundancy only to be bought by Sabre and Dwight was… well, still Dwight.
 (Although he did end up owning the building, so there’s proof that everything changes, even things that seem to stay the same.)

-Of course, just like in your actual office, when people come and go and new names appear on the front of the building, the floor plan of the actual office changes.
-Fortunately, there are plenty of obsessive Office fans out there on the interwebs, documenting each and every change to the Dunder Mifflin cubicle seating chart.
+Of course, just like in your actual office, the floor plan changes when people come and go and new names appear on the front of the building.
+Fortunately, there are plenty of obsessive “Office” fans out there on the interwebs, documenting each and every change to the Dunder Mifflin cubicle seating chart.